-*Winner of the American Political Science Association’s Gregory Luebbert Award for Best Book in Comparative Politics published in 2017 or 2018.
+*Winner of the 2018 American Political Science Association’s Gregory Luebbert Award for Best Book in Comparative Politics published in the previous two years.

 How does the authoritarian party-state govern civil society organizations?
 Under repression, how do weak citizens mobilize?
 Based on eighteen months of political ethnography inside informal labor organizations in China (2009-2011), this project analyzed both state repression and civil society contention under Hu Jintao.

 How has repression of civil society transformed under the current administration?
 Are there remaining channels for political participation?
 A new study finds that while political opportunities for contentious participation has closed, institutionalized participation channels remains open.